NZMSA/2016-Module-2/5. Typescript/readme.md

 }
 ```

-### 4. Choose song to play based on moode
+### 4. Choose song to play based on mood
-Given our mode we can then display the song and then use soundcloud to play the song, we add the following to `main.ts` file
+Given our mode we can then display the song and then use SoundCloud to play the song, we add the following to `main.ts` file
 ```TypeScript
 function loadSong(currentMood : Mood) : void {
     var songSelected : Song = myPlaylist.getRandSong(currentMood.name); // gets a random song based on the moodd